How to choose and implement a wireless network

 - Get feedback from staff, customers and suppliers.

 - Evaluate the impact after six months and one year.
-Have you achieved your objectives?
-How could you improve things further?
+Consider whether you have achieved your objectives and how you could improve things further.

 If you're not sure which networking solution would best suit your business, seek advice from IT or business advisers.
-Find out about Invest Northern Ireland's ICT support for business.
+Businesses in Northern Ireland may be able to get help from Invest Northern Ireland.